tayyaba-keystone/tech_eazy_tayyaba-keystone_aws_devops/README.md

 - Created separate configuration files:
   - `dev_config.json`
   - `prod_config.json`
-- These can be injected into EC2 instances during provisioning.
+- These can be injected into EC2 instances during automating.

 ---